-Pressures against questioning and explorations, teasing of the children when they make mistakes instead of correcting them and pressures for conformity to adult standards
+Pressures against questioning and explorations, teasing of the children when they make mistakes instead of correcting them, and pressures for conformity to adult standards

 The following are therefore expected of the teachers in their attempt to foster creativity.

-Teachers should discard regimented routines such as following directions for drawing, using patterns or models to be imitated too often.
+Teachers should discard regimented routines such as following directions for drawing, and using patterns or models to be imitated too often.

 Teachers should be attentive to the unusual questions children ask; respect their unusual ideas and show that such ideas have value.

-Teachers should give credit for self-initiated learning and provide chance for learning and discovery without threats of immediate evaluation.
+Teachers should give credit for self-initiated learning and provide a chance for learning and discovery without threats of immediate evaluation.

 Teachers avoid d instilling in children the idea that everything is known and determined and those pupils must sub-serve the acknowledged experts in any field and cannot follow their own distinctive way of looking at things.

-Teachers have to promote imagination of pupils so that individual is capable of making the imaginative leaps necessary for breaking new ground in any sphere.
+Teachers have to promote the imagination of pupils so that individual is capable of making the imaginative leaps necessary for breaking new ground in any sphere.

-Teachers should note that giving some opportunity for self expression among school pupils without reference to critical standards might be educationally valuable in that it provides relaxation and promotes self-confidence in children.
+Teachers should note that giving some opportunity for self-expression among school pupils without reference to critical standards might be educationally valuable in that it provides relaxation and promotes self-confidence in children.

 It may also lead children to reveal more of their inner-self, which may have psychological value.
-Rather than learning solely by authority, children prefer to learn in creative ways by questioning, inquiring, searching, manipulating and experimenting.
+Rather than learning solely by authority, children prefer to learn in creative ways by questioning, inquiring, searching, manipulating, and experimenting.